m0ru/bak/02_problemdescription.md

 On the development-side of things, the requirements were:

 <!-- TODO {"good DX" as requirement. define it  -->
-*  Needs to be able to keep data in sync between browser-tabs running the JS-client and the Java-based servers.
+*  The application needs to be able to keep data in sync between browser-tabs running the JS-client and the Java-based servers.
 This happens through a REST-API and websockets.
 Most messages arrive at the WoN-Owner-Server from the WoN-Node and just get forwarded to the client via the websocket.
-The only data directly stored on and fetched from the Owner-Server are the account details, which need-URIs belong to an account, its key-pair[^cryptography happens on the WoN-Owner-Server] and information on which events have been seen.
-All other data lives on the WoN-Node-Servers.
+The only data directly stored on and fetched from the Owner-Server are the URIs and private keys[^cryptography happens on the WoN-Owner-Server] of needs/posts owned by an account, as well as information which messages have been seen.
+All other data lives on the WoN-Node-Servers, that have no concept of user-accounts.
 *  As subject of a research-project, the protocols can change at any time.
 Doing so should only cause minimal refactoring in the owner-application.
 * In the future different means of protocols will be added to connections, i.e. interactions between needs, such as payments or the recently added "agreements", i.e. a mechanism to make formalized contracts via messages exchanged over the connections by formally agreeing with the contents of other messages)
-* Ultimately the interface for authoring needs should support a wide range of ontologies^[Ontologies can be described as data-structure-descriptions/-schemata for RDF-data.
+* Ultimately the interface for authoring needs should support a wide range of ontologies^[Ontologies can be described as data-structure-descriptions, i.e. schemata, for RDF-data.
 E.g. the current demo-ontology defines that needs can have a title, a description, a location, tags, etc.] respectively any ontology people might want to use for describing things and concepts.
 Adapting the authoring GUIs or even just adding a few form input widgets should be seamless and only require a few local changes.
-* We didn't want to deal with the additional hurdles/constraints of designing the prototype for mobile-screens at first, but a later adaption/port was to be expected.
+* We^[My colleagues at the researchstudio Smart Agent Technologies and I] didn't want to deal with the additional hurdles/constraints of designing the prototype for mobile-screens at first, but a later adaption/port was to be expected.
 Changing the client application for that needed to require minimal effort.
 * It should be possible to build an application that feels responsive when using it.
 This means low times till first meaningful render and complete page-load.
 This in term implies a reduction of round-trips and HTTP-requests and use of caching mechanisms for data and application code.
 But "feeling responsive" also means that operations that take a while despite all other efforts need to show feedback to the user (e.g. spinning wheels, progress bars, etc) to communicate that the application hasn't frozen.
 * Runs on ever-green browsers.
 As it's a research-prototype there's less need to support old browsers, like the pre-edge internet-explorer.
 * Good developer experience, i.e. new language features to allow more expressive, robust and concise code, warnings about possible bugs where possible, auto-completion, jump-to-definition, documentation on mouse-hover, etc.
+* Any new technologies needed to be feasible to learn within the project's scope.
+* The more of the old code-base that could be kept, the better in regard to the scope.

 <!-- TODO why we implemented it JS-based:\\
 * bandwidth\\